malleeshkanna1/premiumcalendar/README.md

 - ✅ Simple and fast setup
 - ✅ Customizable appearance via CSS
 - ✅ Lightweight — no dependencies
 - ✅ Mobile-friendly and responsive
+- ✅ No Jquery Needed
 - ✅ Easy API for initializing and controlling the calendar

 ---